KumaCod3/AdventOfCode/README.md

 =Extract the downloaded project files to a folder on your computer.

 =Open a command prompt or terminal window and navigate to the project folder using the 'cd' command.
-The main class of this project is src/program.Main

 =Compile the Java source code files in the project folder and its subfolders.
 To do this, use the command: javac -d bin -sourcepath src src/program/Main.java